-The city attracts not only by its architecture but also amazes by its green parks blossoming in spring and charming with all shades of yellow and red in autumn.
 Of great interest is the Onego Lake embankment which offers picturesque views the whole year around and houses an open air museum of modern sculpture.
-While walking from one piece of art to another you will enjoy listening to the waters of Lake Onego and feeling its fresh breeze.
+While walking from one piece of art to another you will enjoy listening to the waters of Lake Onego and feeling its fresh breeze in summer time and the endless white of the frozen lake in winter.
 The last but not the least important monument on the embankment is devoted to the founder of Petrozavodsk.